 Bhutan

-The ‘Land of the Thunder Dragon’, a remote and tiny kingdom that strictly controls entry of it foreign visitors, Bhutan is one of the last ‘untouched’ cultures in the world.
+A remote and tiny kingdom that strictly controls entry of its foreign visitors, Bhutan is one of the last ‘untouched’ cultures in the world.
 Hidden behind the Himalayas, the Bhutanese people wear national dress and build their houses in traditional style, and every small town is dominated by an enormous fortressed monastery or ‘dzong’.
 The Taktsang Monastery, perched on a cliff high above Paro, is truly breathtaking, as are dramatic views of Himalayan peaks in all directions.
 Trekking here is superb, with empty trails used mostly by local monks and herders.
 Most surprising is the sheer amount of woodland — thick rhododendron forests, lichen-clad and carpeted with flowers in spring form a memorable part of any trek.

 Spring and autumn herald the arrival of the Tsechu (Buddhist festival) season in Bhutan with those in Thimphu and Paro being among the most important.
 Held at each dzong, the Tsechu celebrations are dominated by a carnival atmosphere.
 Families dressed in their finery picnic among stalls and monks attired in colourful robes and hideous masks act out plays, while masked dancers whirl to the accompaniment of horns, drums and cymbals.